luci/luci-py/appengine/isolate/README.md

 Isolate enables sending _temporary_ files around.
 It is a pure cache, _files_ will be deleted.

-Isolate can be used standalone when only files need to be transfered but no task scheduler is needed.
+Isolate can be used standalone when only files need to be transferred but no task scheduler is needed.

 [Documentation](doc)